 But do StriVectin products contain ingredients shown in clinical studies to have an anti-aging effect?
 Does the brand use any questionable additive ingredients?
 How do real StriVectin customers rate and describe the effects of the products?
 And why was StriVectin sued over some of its marketing claims?

-In this article we'll answer all of these questions and more as we review the ingredients in StriVectin's most popular products (their neck cream and their eye cream) based on published medical research to give our take on whether they're likely to actually have an anti-aging effect.
-We'll also highlight some questionable health claims made by the brand and share results of a medical study that had unfavorable results for StriVectin's anti-wrinkle cream.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in two of StriVectin's most popular products (neck cream and eye cream) based on clinical studies to give our take on whether or not they're likely to have an anti-aging effect.

 StriVectin Neck Cream Review